double-blind-reviewing/double-blind-reviewing.github.io/README.md

 | [VLDB](https://vldb2020.org/submission-guidelines.html)       |           |       |       |

   * (*): ISCA 2020's industrial track (not research track) papers are single-blind.
-  * (**): CHI's research paper track has a single meta-reviewer who knows the identities of all authors.
+  * (**): CHI and UIST's research paper tracks have one or more meta-reviewers who know the identities of all authors.
   * (1): Authors are discouraged from posting the submitted work on arXiv or a similar site immediately before or after submitting to the conference.
   * (2): "We do not discourage authors to put their submission on arXiv, but we strongly encourage authors to not put the work on arXiv around (within 1 week) or shortly after (within 1 month) the submission deadline, because potential reviewers may be subscribed to receive updates on recently posted papers."
   * (3): "You should not [...] post your work on ArXiV or a similar site just before or after submitting to the conference."